-At Fitbit, we are passionate about health and wellness, including the health and wellness of those who are helping to build our products.
+At Fitbit, we are passionate about health and wellness, including the health and wellness of those who are helping to build our wearable devices.
 We believe all workers in our supply chain deserve a fair and ethical work environment and certain minimum standards of human rights as described further in Human Rights Policy.
 To that end, we undertake a due diligence process aimed at ensuring our supply chain meets our standards.
-This statement covers the calendar year identified above and is intended to comply with the requirements of: (i) the UK Modern Slavery Act; (ii) the California Transparency in Supply Chains Act; and (iii) the Australia Modern Slavery Act.
+This statement covers the calendar year identified above and is intended to comply with the applicable requirements, including, without limitation, those set forth in: (i) the UK Modern Slavery Act; (ii) the California Transparency in Supply Chains Act; and (iii) the Australia Modern Slavery Act.

 Background on Fitbit’s value chain